Quick Guide

 Bonus tips: what if Google Drive storage space is insufficient?

-If users sync their files to Google Drive for safekeeping with the free Google Drive account, the 15 GB of free storage space would be run out of quickly.
-If you are not interested in the benefits provided by Google one but need more storage for Drive, you can turn to another cloud backup service like CBackup with large space and more reasonable plans.
+If users sync their files to Google Drive for safekeeping with the free Google Drive account, the 15 GB of free storage space would run out quickly.
+If you are not interested in the benefits provided by Google one but need more storage for Drive, you can merge Google Drive accounts to get more free Google Drive cloud space with CBackup.

-2. After logging in, click on the "Backup Tasks" tab and click on the "New Task" button.
+2. Click on the "Storage" tab and click on the "+ Add Combined Cloud" button.

 Final words